MeoMunDep/Somnia-Network/README.md

 ## 🚀 Getting Started

+- Run 'run.bat' or 'run.sh' to start the process immediately.

 To get started with the bot, follow these steps:

 0. **Dowload NodeJS to run the bot**